Our Verdict

 Is the LG 27GP950-B UltraGear Gaming Monitor worth the money?

 The LG 27GP950-B sits at the apex of current IPS gaming monitors.
 4K at 160Hz with HDMI 2.1 and near-reference colour coverage covers every gaming and content creation use case.
 The only reason not to buy it is if your GPU can't push 4K at high framerates — or if OLED pricing comes down further.
-PC gamers with a high-end GPU (RTX 4070 Ti+) who want 4K gaming at high refresh rates for both competitive and single-player games.
+The LG 27GP950-B sits at the apex of current IPS gaming monitors.
+4K at 160Hz with HDMI 2.1 and near-reference colour coverage covers every gaming and content creation use case.
+The only reason not t

 Who should NOT buy the LG 27GP950-B UltraGear Gaming Monitor?